Widening access to Medicine at Manchester

 Hello Healthcare Day

-We are excited to announce a special conference for Year 9 pupils interested in healthcare careers.
+We are excited to announce our second annual conference for Year 9 pupils interested in healthcare careers.

 The conference will include workshops delivered by different healthcare professionals, as well as opportunities to meet and network with admissions and programme staff.